thegrinder/react-starter/README.md

 ## IDE integration

-Since all the tooling configuration is in the `/config` file, make sure to point the IDE's plugins to their respective configuration files.
+Since all the tooling configuration is in the `/config` folder, make sure to point the IDE's plugins to their respective configuration files.